 Advice for visitors

-You can wander around the castle on your own, but it is a lot more informative to join one of the guided tours of the dungeon, torture chamber, ramparts and armouries.
+You can wander around the castle on your own, but it is a lot more information to join one of the guided tours of the dungeon, torture chamber, ramparts and armouries.
 The William Fehr Collection is a must-see, and those interested in conservation should check out John Thomas Baine’s The Greatest Hunt in Africa, which celebrates a ‘hunt’ in honour of Prince Alfred where nearly 30,000 animals were driven together and slaughtered.
 Take a break at the small restaurant on the patio outside and enjoy the freshly brewed coffee.

 Facts About the Cast of Good Hope

-The Castle of Good Hope boasts the oldest bell in South Africa.
+The Castle of Good Hope Tour boasts the oldest bell in South Africa.
 The 300kg bell was imported from Amsterdam is situated over the main entrance.
 It was used to announce time, warn citizens of danger and call together residents or soldiers for important announcements.
 The bell could be heard a as much as 10km away!

 Who built The Castle?